 The Anglo-American concept of class action does not exist in Switzerland.
-Swiss courts deal with proceedings involving multiple parties by relying on existing procedural instruments, in particular, the 'association' claim for clubs and organizations (so-called group action) and the general joinder of claims filed separately but which are, in substance, closely connected.
+Swiss courts deal with proceedings involving multiple parties by relying on existing procedural instruments, in particular, the "association" claim for clubs and organizations (so-called "group action"), the assignment of claims to a single claimant filed jointly in one statement of claim, and the general joinder of claims filed separately but which are, in substance, closely connected.
+The current (partial) revision of the SCCP also foresees changes to the means of collective redress.